QKing-Official/hackpad/README.md

 I have properly grounded the PCB using groundplains to ensure proper functionality.
 I have tried to size the PCB properly, but this might have been an issue.
 Its ~87.25mm x 56.24mm.
 The case that I designed is small and ensures proper acces to all io.

+NOTE:

+I tried my best, but this is my first PCB.
+So if there are any issues please tell them and I will try to solve them.